anksng/Transfer-learning-in-Deep-Reinforcement-learning/README.md

 2. Later transfer the knowledge(weights) learnt from this to another similar task or environment.
 3. New task(env) is created by changing the source file of cart pole(details below)

+# Version details :
+* **Cartpole-normal.ipnyb** -  This is the basic cartpole with default parameters
+* **Cartpole-v1.ipnyb** - This cartpole is of different dimensions and gravity and trained without using transfer learning
+* **Cartpole-v2.ipnyb** - This is same as v2 but training is done with transfering previous knowledge learned from *normal Cartpole*

+To change the dimensions and env, open the source file from openai
 ![alt text](png/1.png)

 # Results :
+#### My observations

 ![alt text](png/2.png)

+#### Cartpole source code which i used had the following values:
+Although it can be freely changed as this is an experiment to create a similar env with different dynamics (E.g. in second cofig , gravity is 24 which is same as Jupiter.
+Thus imagine training a cart to balance a pole on Earth and then use it to work on Jupiter!)

 ![alt text](png/3.png)

 ![alt text](png/4.png)

+#### Final results :

 ![alt text](png/5.png)